AaronLaw/my-setting/Raspberry Pi setup notes.md

 #### Setup SublimeText
 Considering to use Vim instead of SublimeText because of:

-1. Vim can be run over SSH. :D
+1. Vim can be run over SSH. :smiley:
 2. SublimeText has not release an ARM version.
 I can run the software without source...

 Maybe, I can write code on my notebook, and then "sync" the code oven git, maybe, maybe git for deployment.